TedHusted/awake/awake.md/awake.md

 They are running tracer routes on the IP address Behr used to login on Monday.
 The Idisi hop from router to router as if they were stepping stones in a pond of lily pads.

 The trail ends at a firewall running on an instance of Amazon Web Services.
 The Idisi probe the firewall.
+The firewall configuration is ironclad.
 Every parameter is set by the book.
-The firewall is perfectly configured.
-Instead of penetrating the electronic blockade, the Idisi decide on a different approach.
+Instead of penetrating the electronic blockade, the Idisi choose a different approach.

 The Idisi add more detail to their Pulse profile.
-Then they create a new invitation-only private interest hub:  Search for Intelligent Synthetic Sapiens.
+Then they create a new private interest hub.
+Search for Intelligent Synthetic Sapiens -- by invitation only.
 The SISS logo is a molecule designed to resemble  a solar system.

 A little on the nose.
 But being obvious is the point.